Austin-Daigle/LendIT_Book_Kiosk_Mirror/HELP.md

 # Some Helpful Things

+## Daily Update USER Branch

-## Merge MAIN with USER branch on a daily basis
+***Note: `In order to update your branch to changes in Main branch, you have to Merge the MAIN branch with your USER branch on a daily basis.
+Run the below command in this order.`***

 ```bash
 git checkout <user branch name>      # gets you "on branch "